 For those of you who are somewhat unfamiliar with the idea of a Chromebook, these suspiciously cheap laptops need not be treated with suspicion at all.
 Unlike the mega-expensive MacBook Pros and their PC equivalents, Chromebooks were not designed to carry out pro-level tasks like audio production or video editing.
 Instead, they were built as large web browsers with keyboards—meaning they act somewhat like a more powerful extension of your smartphone and can dutifully carry out tasks like emailing and web browsing with ease.

 The laptops on this list are more than capable of getting you through the average workday (and perhaps even a little Netflix binging when you’re done), and you won’t need to worry about taking out a second mortgage on your home in order to buy one.
-Let’s take a look at your best options for 2019 and into 2020.
+Let’s take a look at your best options for 2020.

 Finally replacing the aging Chromebook 3, Samsung’s newest Chromebook is a must-have for anyone looking for a small, cheap Chromebook to carry for day to day.
 If you’re shopping for a Chromebook under $300, you absolutely cannot beat the power and performance of this specific Chromebook 4 model, which carries 64GB of storage and, more importantly, 6GB of RAM.
 This additional memory gives it the space to run more tabs and programs without slowing it down, making it one of the most powerful Chromebooks on this round-up.